pennbauman/ibcmer/README.md

 Prevents the program from ignoring empty lines.

 `--check`
-Checks for proper line numbering (3 digit, hexidecial, after opcode).
+Checks for proper line numbering (3 digit, hexadecimal, after opcode).
 Implies `--strict`.

 `-b <number> [numbers...]`
 Sets a break-point at the listed number.
 Multiple numbers can be specified for multiple breakpoints.

+`--step`
+Steps through each line individually.
+Effectively places a break-point at line 0.

+#### Break-Point Commands
+These command can be used in the break-point environment.

+`run`
+Runs to program as normal (until the next break-point).

+`step [number]`
+Runs a number of lines and then returns to the debug environment.
+Will default to one line if not specified.

+`view [address]`
+Prints out the contents of the memory address (specified in hex).
+Prints out all of memory if no address is specified.